saidaibrg/Wishlist/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes

-Describe any challenges encountered while building the app:

 The main challenge was to understand the pipeline of the RecycleView.
 I took some time to figure out how Adapter is connected to the LayoutView, the MainActivity files, and how each of the Item classes could be integrated into a big picture.
 Additionally, it took me a while to understand the functionality of wrap_content vs match_parameter parameters in the .xml files.